 If you select an Alert Type other than 'No Warning', a message appears when someone logs in to your Web App if the Webex Events platform can't track them.
 Here's what happens with each Alert Type:

 Warning - This is the default Alert Type.
 Attendees can close the message and continue using the Web App.

 Prevent Access - The message keeps appearing until the Webex Events platform detects that the attendee can be tracked.

 Both messages include a 'Show me how' button that leads attendees to the How to Add a Webex Event to Your Ad Blocker's Allowlist article.

 Customize the title and description of the message to suit your event and circumstances, like when attendees can earn Continuing Education Credits at your event.

 Remember to click Save when you finish editing the Web App Settings page.

 Web App metrics

-The Metrics page differentiates between Mobile App and Web App interactions in many cases, giving you excellent insight into feature usage across platforms.
+The Event App Metrics page differentiates between most Mobile App and Web App interactions, giving you excellent insight into feature usage across platforms.
 Regardless of whether you activated the Analytics Tracking Alert, the 'Tracked Users' section of your Event App's Metrics page shows how many people were or weren't tracked.